openforis/sepal-doc/docs/source/developers/apps/app_types.rst

     * - Where it runs
       - Its own container, on its own port, on the shared SEPAL server
       - Inside the user's own SEPAL instance (sandbox), served through Voila
-    * - Who pays for compute
+    * - Where compute happens
-      - The shared SEPAL server — all users hit the same instance
+      - On the shared SEPAL server — all users hit the same instance
-      - The user, on the instance size they have selected
+      - On the user's own SEPAL instance, at the size they have provisioned
     * - Versioning
       - Pinned to a commit SHA (required)
       - Tracks the catalog's ``branch``; no commit pin